rdegouveia/Getting-CleaningData_CourseraProject/README.md

          }
         output<-append(output,activity_value)
       }

       #Transform the vector output to a data.frame and add a column with the subjects.
+The results is a data frame called
+      #output with the name of activities performed by subjects_train.

       output<-as.data.frame(matrix(output,nrow(Y_train),1,byrow=T))
       colnames(output)<-c("Activity")
       colnames(subject_train)<-c("Subject")